SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-3-content-email.md

 <!-- markdownlint-disable-file MD041 -->
-In the **Content** step you can edit the layout and content of the email, and add links and images.
+In the **Content** step you can edit the layout and content of the e-mail, and add links and images.

 [!include[Note about 2 editor versions](../../../../learn/includes/note-old-or-new-editor.md)]